 Earwax Can Become Impacted

 When people use cotton swabs to clean their ears, they might actually push earwax further into the ear canal where it doesn’t belong.
-This can also happen due to the use of earbuds or cleaning the ears with bobby pins or other items.
+This can also happen due to the use of earbuds or cleaning the ears with other items.
 Earwax impaction can lead to infections, ringing in the ears, and in the worst cases, hearing loss.

 Candling Is Not the Answer